clementfarabet/xLearn/README.txt

             Torch is licensed under a BSD license: http://torch5.sourceforge.net/manual/License.html

-xLearn      require 'XLearn'
+xLearn      xLearn is an extension library for torch.
+It provides dozens
-            xLearn is an extension library for torch.
-It provides dozens of tools/modules for vision, image processing, and machine learning for vision.
+            of tools/modules for vision, image processing, and machine learning for vision.

-luaFlow     require 'luaflow'
+luaFlow     luaFlow is a unified flow-graph description environment for [beta]      vision / image-processing types of applications.
+One of its
-[beta]      luaFlow is a unified flow-graph description environment
+            primary objectives is to abstract computing platforms, by providing a unified, high-level description flow.

-            for vision / image-processing types of applications.
-One of its primary objectives is to abstract computing platforms, by providing a unified, high-level description flow.
+xFlow       a serializing language for luaFlow, that allows algorithms to [beta]      be imported/exported from/to other software frameworks

-neuFlow     require 'NeuFlow'
+neuFlow     neuFlow is the compiler toolkit for the neuFlow processor,
-            neuFlow is the compiler toolkit for the neuFlow processor, developped at New York University / Yale University.
+            developped at New York University / Yale University.
             The neuFlow processor is dataflow computer optimized for vision and bio-inspired models of vision.